invictus717/MetaTransformer/Time-Series/README.md

 # Meta-Transformer for Time-Series Forecasting

 We conduct experiments on Time-Series Forecasting based on [Time-Series-Library](https://github.com/thuml/Time-Series-Library).
-Thanks for their oustanding project.
+Thanks for their outstanding project.
 ## Usage

 ### 1. Environment Setup.